torrocus/blog/_posts/2024-04-04-introduction-to-ksef.md

 > - [ ] Rozszerzony

 In this part, we specify the access scope within the company.
-Basic access allows performing most actions in the e-Tax Office.
+The "Podstawowy" (Basic) access allows performing most actions in the e-Tax Office.
 For accounting purposes, this access is sufficient.
-Extended access additionally allows granting and revoking access to the organization's account.
+The "Rozszerzony" (Extended) access additionally allows granting and revoking access to the organization's account.
-Therefore, for the first time,
+Therefore, for the first user,
-I personally recommend granting extended access to at least one person.
+I recommend granting extended access to ~~at least~~ exactly one person.
 In the future, this will facilitate managing access for other users.

+Attention!
+After consulting the Tax Office, **only 1 person** may have extended access.

 ### Part D